- 1. Name of the medicinal product

 |Bacteroides fragilis group|

 AbsorptionBioavailability after oral administration is approximately 37%.
-Peak plasma concentrations are attained 2-3 hours after taking the medicinal product.
+Peak plasma concentrations are attained 2 to 3 hours after taking the medicinal product.

 DistributionOrally administered azithromycin is widely distributed throughout the body.
 In pharmacokinetic studies it has been demonstrated that the concentrations of azithromycin measured in tissues are noticeably higher (as much as 50 times) than those measured in plasma, which indicates that the agent strongly binds to tissues.
 Binding to serum proteins varies according to plasma concentration and ranges from 12% at 0.5 microgram/ml up to 52% at 0.05 microgram azithromycin/ml serum.
 The mean volume of distribution at steady state (VVss) has been calculated to be 31.1 l/kg.